-Darüşşafaka Schools, Turkey’s first schools to have been established by a non-governmental organization, have been providing since 1873 full-scholarship, boarding and high quality education.
-Darüşşafaka had originally been admitting only those children with deceased fathers until an amendment to its charter on April 14, 2012 extended the same opportunity also to children with deceased mothers.
-Today, at Darüşşafaka, almost 1.000 children from all over the country receive boarding education in English with a full scholarship from the 5th grade until high school graduation.
+Darüşşafaka Educational Institutions, the first school established by a non-governmental organization both in Ottoman Empire and in Turkey, have been providing full-scholarship, boarding and high quality education since 1873.
+Originally founded with a view to providing the gifted and fatherless children with inadequate financial facilities with the chance to have access to a good education, Darüşşafaka has started to extend the same opportunity to motherless children as well since the year 2000.
+Today, at Darüşşafaka, almost 1,000 children from all over the country receive boarding education in English with full scholarship from the 1st secondary education grade until high school graduation.

 High Quality Education

-In its modern campus in Maslak, Darüşşafaka offers students a high quality education in international standards.
+In its modern campus in Maslak, Darüşşafaka offers students a high quality education in the European Union (EU) standards.
 Classes consist of maximum 24 students.
 At Darüşşafaka, the language of instruction is Turkish and English.
-Offering education in English since 1955, it offers German and French as additional foreign languages from the sixth year onwards.
-The education system is experiential, and students learn subjects such as science, physics, chemistry and IT in dedicated labs.
+Offering education in English since 1955, it offers German or French as additional foreign languages from the sixth year onwards.
+Aiming to support the learning through experience, subjects such as science, physics, chemistry and IT are taught in dedicated labs.

 On the academic front, apart from the curriculum devised by the Turkish Ministry of National Education, such different programs as “Children as Researchers Program” aiming to equip the students with scientific thinking and methodology skills, and IB (International Baccalaureate) Middle Years Programme aiming to equip the students with interdisciplinary planning, global holistic learning and criteria-focused assessment are also applied.
 In addition, “thinking training” intending to further develop the critical thinking skills of students, and courses such as chess and drama, and Turkish and English Writing Workshops, and such other workshops as reading hour are also organized starting from 1st grade in secondary school.